 I gave them the laptop and explained what happened.
 We tried to power on, with no success.
 They took the Macbook on repair.

 One day later they sent me a quote for repair :

 No electric activity, Logic board replacement, Data lost - 800€

-One day later, they told me that they were still unable to power it.
-The logic board had to be replaced.
+One day later, they told me that they were still unable to power on the MacBook.
+The logic board has to be replaced.

 I ask the provider for an explanation as it was easy to power on (with photos).
 I was expecting an answer like “sorry, take it back, we will investigate.”.
 But I got :

 This is random, the logic board still has to be replaced.